Skip to main content

 There're two ways to represent many-to-many relationship:

-Beside presentation aspect, the main differece between these two approaches is how the relationship will be mapped into physical design when exporting to SQL.
+Besides the presentation aspect, the main difference between these two approaches is how the relationship will be mapped into physical design when exporting to SQL.

 Enum Definition